 The tool handles cost data that is on a non-calendar-year cycle, and also handles that in the visual cost-ratio charts.
 Allowing cost data to be provided by any range of months/years required reworking some of the underlying database tables, so there’s some conversion/rebuilding that needs to be done if you’ve already started to use it.

 The easiest thing to do if you haven’t spent a lot of time manually importing non-SUSHI R4 and R5 data is to export your vendors’ data and cost data, and then install the new version in a different directory and start over, importing your vendors from that export, and re-fetching all the SUSHI reports.

 Then if you had used the Cost function, you’ll need to edit the exported costs tsvs to include the new date columns (instead of just year, there’s start-month, start-year, end-month, end-year).

 You can read the explanation about upgrading the cost tables at the bottom of this page:

-This is an open source software, community, and administrative tool set for usage statistics management that will support libraries and consortia in data-driven decisions and effective stewardship of electronic resources.
+This is open-source software, community, and administrative toolset for usage statistics management that will support libraries and consortia in data-driven decisions and effective stewardship of electronic resources.